sjentsch/lsjDocs/Other/Prologue.rst

 from Adelaide to Sydney in 2016 and my teaching profile at UNSW is different to what it was at Adelaide, and I haven’t really had a chance to work on it since arriving here!
 It’s a little strange looking back at this actually.
-A few quick comments...
+A few quick comments…

 -  Weirdly, the book *consistently* misgenders me, but I suppose I have only myself to blame for that one :-) There’s now a brief footnote on